GreenSTEM-Network/GreenSTEM-Documentation/README-new.md

 `rake db:migrate`
 `rake db:seed`

+And start up the server:

+`rails s`

+This will take over your terminal.

 You might also want to POST some data points using the`curl` request below.

 login with user@example.com/changeme